mvolkmann/blog/src/webassembly.md

 For example, the following code defines an `add` function and unit tests for it.
 To run this, enter `wast2json demo.wat && spectest-interp demo.json`.
+This makes additional assert instructions available for implementing tests including:

+- `assert_exhaustion`: system resources were exhausted
+- `assert_invalid`: module is invalid
+- `assert_malformed`: module cannot be decoded
+- `assert_return`: function returns a specific result (most common)
+- `assert_trap`: error trap is triggered
+- `assert_unlinkable`: module fails to link

-Here is the contents of `demo.wat` which defines a function to be tested and its tests.
+Here is the contents of `demo.wat` which defines a function and its tests.

 ```wasm
 (module